 People may need to have an inpatient stay in a hospital if they are acutely unwell and can be best supported with intensive treatment for a short time.
 Treatment at home and in the community is preferred.

 Community mental health services

 Where symptoms significantly impact upon a person’s ability to live day-to-day, more intensive professional supports may be provided either in the community or in an inpatient service.
 (An inpatient service is where someone is admitted to the hospital by a doctor for some sort of treatment or service, even if they do not stay overnight.)

 Mental health services are increasingly provided in the community by:

 - case managers – may be provided to help support a person’s recovery and help them to access services they may need (for example, housing and employment support).
-They also educate the person and their family or carers about the illness, and how to manage it
+They may also educate the person and their family or carers about the mental health condition, and how to provide support

 - crisis teams – provide community-based assessment and treatment for people experiencing a psychiatric crisis.
 Community-based assessment and treatment (CAT) services aim to prevent unnecessary hospitalisation, by providing treatment in the person’s own environment such as in their home.
 CAT services provide urgent assessment and will arrange inpatient admission if this is the most suitable treatment option